Constraining superheavy decaying dark matter with directional ultra-high energy gamma-ray limits: Results and discussion

 Let us also discuss possible errors of the dark matter lifetime estimation.
 One of the sources of uncertainties comes from the accuracy of the D-factor estimation.
 In the D-factor calculation, we employ the median values of parameters $\rho_s$, $r_s$, $\alpha$, $\beta$ and $\gamma$ in the dark matter density profiles of dwarf spheroidal galaxies. $1 \sigma$ upper and lower values of these parameters correspond to uncertainties in D-factor estimation of a few percent, which leads to the lifetime errors of the same order.

 It is possible to consider different dark matter distribution profiles as an alternative to the H.~Zhao profile chosen for the dwarf spheroidal galaxies and the NFW profile chosen for the Milky Way DM halo contribution.
 It was shown by Bonnivard et al.~\cite{10.1093/mnras/stu2296}, that the different parametrizations -- Zhao–Hernquist or Einasto have negligible impact on the calculated D-factors and their uncertainties.
 And as was estimated in~\cite{Kalashev:2016cre}, implementation of the Burkert profile instead of the NFW for the Milky Way leads to negligible difference in the predicted fluxes of secondary particles from dark matter decays in the Galactic halo unless we consider sources close to the Galactic Center.
+For the GC region the NFW profile would yield stronger constraint than cored profiles, therefore our result for the GC should be interpreted as the upper bound of what one could expect.

 Calculated DM decay spectra uncertainties also add up to the uncertainties of the estimated DM lifetime constraints.
 Mainly, following~\cite{Kalashev:2016cre, Kachelriess:2018rty}, we employ only photons born in the pion decays and neglect the contribution from the kaon decays, which make up to 10 \% of the pion flux.
 Electroweak corrections also result in the additional photons, which are produced not in the hadron decays.
-As was shown in~\cite{Ciafaloni:2010ti,Cirelli:2010xx}, one may also disregard corresponding photon fluxes as negligible in comparison with the primary one.
+As it was shown in~\cite{Ciafaloni:2010ti,Cirelli:2010xx}, one may also disregard corresponding photon fluxes as negligible in comparison with the primary one.